shreenath-is/hide-amazon-side-cart/README.md

 ## Installation
 1. Clone the repository:
-2. Open Chrome and navigate to `chrome://extensions/`.
+2. Chrome:
+    Go to chrome://extensions/.
+    Enable "Developer mode."
+    Click "Load unpacked" and select your extension folder.
-3. Enable **Developer Mode**.
+3. Firefox:
+    Go to about:debugging#/runtime/this-firefox.
-4. Click **Load unpacked** and select the project folder.
+    Click "Load Temporary Add-on" and select the manifest.json file.

 ## Contribution
 Contributions are welcome!
-Please follow the guidelines in `CONTRIBUTING.md`.
+Please raise PR for improvmements.

 ## License
 This project is licensed under the [MIT License](LICENSE).